Rabiyabasari/Rabiyabasari/README.md

 ## Background

-I am a third year student currently persuing Electronics and Instrumentation Engineering.
+I recently graduated in 2024 with a bachelors degree in Electronics and Instrumentation Engineering from RV College of Engineering, Bengaluru.
 My academic journey has given me a solid foundation in digital and analog circuit design and hardware description languages.
 I hold a keen interest in VLSI design.